kukuchta/CareLight/Documents/Hardware.md

 ### Lolin32 modification

-This particular board is worth trying because its smaller than ESP-WROOM-32, much cheaper and provides support for Li-Poly battery charging without any additional hardware (Carelight can be truly wireless for some time :D).
+This particular board is worth trying because its smaller than ESP-WROOM-32, much cheaper and provides support for Li-Poly battery charging without any additional hardware (CareLight can be truly wireless for some time :).

 To turn pin GPIO 14 into +4.5V voltage source:
 1. Cut the thin path leading to pin 14 with sharp knife (we disconnect it from the ESP32 chip)